Muslim Parents’ Roles in Fostering Preschoolers’ Growth Mindset in Schools Under Three Southern Provinces Special Development Zone

 Loeb, E.L., Kansky, J., Tan, J.S., Costello, M.A. and Allen, J.P.
 (2021), Perceived Psychological Control in Early Adolescence Predicts Lower Levels of Adaptation into Mid-Adulthood.
 Child Dev, 92: e158-e172. https://doi.org/10.1111/cdev.13377

 Nicharoj, N. (2020).
-The role of kindergarten teachers in promoting a growth mindset in Prapaipit School. (pseudonym).
+Preschool Teacher’s Roles in Fostering Growth Mindset in Praphaiphis School (Alias).
 Electronic Educational Journal, 15(2), 2-12. https://so01.tci-thaijo.org/index.php/OJED/article/view/243480

 Ratanachai, P., & Katih I. (2020).
 Problems and Ways to Tackle Islamic-base Parenting of Thai Muslim Family in Three Southern Border Provinces.
 Al-HIKMAH Journal, 10(19), 31–39. https://so01.tci-thaijo.org/index.php/HIKMAH/article/view/242429

 Ricci, M., & Lee, M. (2016).
-Mindsets for parents: Strategies to encourage growth mindsets in Kids (1st Ed.).
+Mindsets for parents: Strategies to encourage growth mindsets in Kids (1st Ed).
 Sourcebook.

 Song, Y., Barger, M. M., & Bub, K. (2022).
 The association between parents’ growth mindset and children’s persistence and academic skills.
 Frontiers in Education, 6(791652), 1-10. https://doi.org/10.3389/feduc.2021.791652